LordDxnte/dantes-item-forge/README.md

 3. Run the same command: pyinstaller --onefile --windowed item_finder.py.

-4.It will produce an item_finder.exe in the dist/ folder.
+4. It will produce an item_finder.exe in the dist/ folder.

 ## 🚀 How to Make it an Executable on Linux.